sfmanuel/documentation/Authentication.md

 Authentication using the command line uses a command line tool like curl to authenticate against the REST API.
 The schema of the request is described in [Via the REST API](#viatherestapi).
 You can use a script to handle the authentication and extracting the token for further use.

+Run the script via the command line.
+It will promt you to enter your client name, user name, and password.
+Do not store any of them in plain text within the script.
+The script will take your input and create an authentication token which you can then use to authenticate with the Cloudomation API.

 **Bash:**

 ```bash